-As of February 2020, if one of the parties involved in the transaction has USD188,000 million in annual net sales or total assets and the other party has USD18,800 million in net annual sales or total assets, then the "size-of-person" test is met under the HSR Act.
-If, as a result of the transaction, the purchaser acquires or holds voting securities or assets of the seller that are valued in excess of USD94,000 million but not in excess of USD376,000 million, the "size-of-transaction test" is met.
-Additionally, if the transaction value exceeds USD376,000 million, a filing can be required even if the size-of-person test is not met.
+As of March 2021, if one of the parties involved in the transaction has USD184 million in annual net sales or total assets and the other party has USD18.4 million in net annual sales or total assets, then the "size-of-person" test is met under the HSR Act.
+If, as a result of the transaction, the purchaser acquires or holds voting securities or assets of the seller that are valued in excess of USD92 million but not in excess of USD368 million, the "size-of-transaction test" is met.
+Additionally, if the transaction value exceeds USD368 million, a filing can be required even if the size-of-person test is not met.
 If both size threshold tests are met, the parties are required to notify the Federal Trade Commission and the federal Department of Justice prior to the consummation of the transaction.

 The most significant legislation with regard to labour matters in connection with M&A transactions in Puerto Rico is Act 80 of 1976, as amended (Act 80).
-Act 80 provides that employees who are discharged without just cause have a right to severance pay based on the duration of their employment.
+Act 80 provides that employees who have approved the statutory automatic probationary period that are discharged without just cause, as defined by the Act, have a right to severance pay based on the duration of their employment and the highest salary received by the employee during the prior three years.
 Thus, within the context of the purchase of an ongoing concern, if the purchaser does not retain all or some of the employees of the target corporation, the purchaser is required to retain from the purchase price an amount sufficient to satisfy severance payments to the employees who are not hired by the purchaser.

-Act 80 also provides that if the employer hires all or some of the employees of the target entity, the new employer must recognise the seniority of their employment with the target corporation and, in the event of any termination without cause after the closing, the new employer will be responsible for providing any benefits accrued while employed with the target corporation, including severance.
+Act 80 also provides that if the employer hires all or some of the employees of the target entity, the new employer must recognise the seniority of their employment and years of service with the target corporation and, in the event of any termination without cause after the closing, the new employer will be responsible for providing any benefits accrued while employed with the target corporation, including severance.

-In addition, the Puerto Rico Supreme Court has adopted the successor employer doctrine, which provides that if the purchaser of assets retains some or all of the target company's employees and, subject to certain factors, is deemed a successor employer, the purchaser:
+In addition, the Puerto Rico Supreme Court has adopted the successor employer doctrine, which provides that if the purchaser of assets retains some or all of the target company's employees and, subject to certain factors, is deemed a successor employer, the purchaser, among others: